ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 Running fastqc uses the following command

 ~~~
-fastqc -o /workspace/fastqc Arabidopsis_sample1.fq.gz
+fastqc -o /workspace/fastqc /datasets/Arabidopsis_sample1.fq.gz
 ~~~
 {: .bash}

-Of course we don't want to do this for all the samples seperately so we can loop through the list of samples and run them all sequentially
+Of course we don't want to do this for all the samples seperately so we can loop through the list of samples and run them all sequentially.

-With the use of echo you can start off with a "dry run"
+Using  `echo`, you can start off with a "dry run":
 ~~~
-$ for filename in  *.fq.gz
+$ for filename in  /datasets/*.fq.gz
   do
     echo fastqc -o fastqc $filename
   done